 - Breaking the Toffee Bar – I love using a hammer to break toffee into tiny bits.
 It saves time and mess that you’d make with a knife and cutting board.
 Just be sure to double bag your chocolate.
 I use my husband’s workbench and have even been known to use the cement of the swept garage floor.
 Hammering is fun and makes quick work of it.

 - Skor Toffee Bars – Don’t use toffee with almond bits.
 They are not sweet enough, nor do they have the right texture for these cookies.
 Make your own toffee or purchase Skor toffee bars.
+They help make a great banoffee cookie recipe!

 - Sour Cream – I have not tried plain yogurt, and I don’t think I will.
 Sometimes plain yogurt has a bite to it that sour cream does not.
 It might be interchangeable in lots of recipes but this one is best with good ol’ sour cream.